 10 minutes later our readings differ significantly between the cans.
 We moved in close to make sure we were getting accurate readings.

-Two tablespoons of table salt reached a low of -14 degrees.
+Two tablespoons of table salt and the temperature of the ice reached a low of -14 degrees.

 1 teaspoon of coarse salt reached a low of -20 degrees.